brysoncotton/EAW-HardpointAutoFillter/README.md

 The intent is to streamline the task of creating of multiple hardpoints that follow a similar naming convention.

 ## Getting Started
+1. Download the provided .exe under the releases section

-Fill out all necessary fields for your hardpoints.
+2. Fill out all necessary fields for your hardpoints.
 (You can paste existing hardpoint code into the top field to use as a template.)

-Replace the name of the hardpoint with YOUR_hardpoint_NAME_00 (e.g., HP_MC80_TB_00).
+3. Replace the name of the hardpoint with YOUR_hardpoint_NAME_00 (e.g., HP_MC80_TB_00).

-The program searches for 00 in the following fields and replaces it with consecutive values (01, 02, ...
+4. The program searches for 00 in the following fields and replaces it with consecutive values (01, 02, ...
 09, 10, etc.):

        Hardpoint Name

        Model To Attach

        Attachment Bone

        Collision Mesh

        Damage_Decal

        Damage_Particles

        Fire Bone A

        Fire Bone B

        Fire Bone C

+       Turret_Bone_Name

+       Barrel_Bone_Name

-Click "Generate XML".
+6. Click "Generate XML".

-Verify the generated XML is correct.
+7. Verify the generated XML is correct.

-Click "Copy Output" and paste it into your hardpoint .xml file.
+8. Click "Copy Output" and paste it into your hardpoint .xml file.
+9.

-Click "Copy Names" to copy the names of the generated hardpoints for convenient pasting into your unit .xml file.
+10. Click "Copy Names" to copy the names of the generated hardpoints for convenient pasting into your unit .xml file.

 The generator can: